 OT Bio aims to apply our patented intranasal oxytocin therapy to treat sleep apnea and protect patients from associated heart disease.
 The scientific leaders have complementary bench and clinical expertise that has enabled both understanding of oxytocin's mechanisms in the brain and human studies showing improved respiratory and cardiac functions.

-(Update: $2.2M seed raise - 2021) Knee cartilage injuries in young active people have unique challenges that do not face older patients.
+(Update: The company raised $2.7M Series 1 venture funding from Mountain State Capital, Kyto Technology, and Wealthing VC Club on August 10, 2022.)
+Knee cartilage injuries in young active people have unique challenges that do not face older patients.
 The treatments need to be able to withstand intense activity and last for years.
 There is currently no gold standard treatment, with all solutions having significant drawbacks in price, recovery time, and/or longevity of treatment.
 Nanochon has developed a 3D printed synthetic cartilage replacement which is inserted with minimally invasive surgery and encourages new tissue growth, extending the lifetime of the treatment.